Check out these important tips on lighting your bathroom from HomePortfolio's Alan Kauzlaric.

 Getting enough light where you want it can be accomplished by selecting lights that will work with where you decide to install them.

 Ideal lighting for a mirror leaves no room for shadow and offers complete illumination of the face.
 While light strips are readily available, similar effects can be achieved in more aesthetically pleasing ways with a variety of fixture types and styles.
 Fixtures can be placed beside the mirror, above it, on it, or in the ceiling.
 Recessed lighting blends into the architecture and can be used on its own or to supplement more decorative fixtures that don't cast much light.

+- Beside the Mirror: Sconces or strips flanking the mirror afford the greatest light coverage and minimize shadows.
 Because the light is at the front and sides, there is little chance of creating shadows cast by the brow, nose, or chin.
 The most luminous portion of the fixture should align with your face.
 On average this will be approximately 60 inches above the floor, but be sure to experiment before you hang the fixture and to place it exactly where you need it.

 Decorative Finishes and Glass

 Decorative fixtures are available in various metal finishes, including nickel, brass, and chrome, to coordinate with faucets, pulls, and hardware.
 Other fixtures are primarily glass.
 Because colored glass colors the light, it should be avoided at the mirror.
 The trim is the part of the recessed fixture that we see.
 Trims are available in a number of colors and finishes.

 Dimmer Switches and Bulb Types